heeseorain/mini_module_abm/exercise1-1.md

 ## Download and install NetLogo
 - Please download and install `NetLogo (6.2.1)` according to your platform (for Windows, download 64-bit): [NetLogo Download Page](https://ccl.northwestern.edu/netlogo/6.2.1/){:target="_blank"}.

+## Working directory
+- Make a folder (e.g. call it "mini_module_abm") in your preferred location and save all the files there throughout today.

 ## Example 1: Game of Life and understanding NetLogo codes (10min)
 - Go through at your own pace.